nannau/nannau.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Nic, and this is my personal website (currently under development!) to organize projects that I am interested or involved in.
-I am a physical scientist with Environment and Climate Change Canada currently interested in using artificial intelligence for statistical downscaling.
-I am interests include generative models, computer vision, generative adversarial networks, and statistical downscaling.
+I am a physical scientist with Environment and Climate Change Canada currently interested in using computer vision for statistical downscaling.
 {style="text-align: justify;"}